FartyPants/FPreloader/README.md

 An extension to HARD reload all your other extensions.
 For developers and such.

+for all versions of Python
+if need for earlier - this

 This is a shallow process and if your extension has some nested imports, those may not be reloaded.
 But it will reload your script.py
 (I can later add a deeper reload if needed)